 totally alive with his presence, not only capable of sustaining life, but matter

-will be literally alive, in fact so
+will be so

 greater than that, connected to God in ways that are unfathomable.
 Peter